How to Write a Disaster Recovery Plan in 2024: Template + Examples

 • Communication and notification

-You may also want to outline emergency procedures.
-These are the actions that should be taken during and immediately after a disaster occurs, and may include evacuation plans and communication protocols and coordination with emergency services.
+You may also want to outline specific disaster recovery procedures.
+These are the actions that should be taken during and immediately after a disaster strikes, and may include evacuation plans and communication protocols and coordination with emergency services.

 5. Conduct testing and training regularly